sbulen/sjrbMIDI/README.md

 4. A class exists for Rhythm, to make it easier to manipulate note durations to follow a rhythm.
 5. An extension to the Rhythm class exists for Euclid, for generation of Euclidean rhythms.
 6. Classes exist for creation & manipulation of event series, for both Pitch Wheel events and Control Change events.
 Several wave forms exist, from sin to sawtooth to square, etc., for these curves.
+7. A class exists for a musical Phrase, that allows you to operate on sets of notes a time.
+Methods exist for various musical transformations, e.g., retrograde, transpose, inversion, etc.
+8. A class exists for Dynamics, that allows you to emphasize notes according to the rhythm and time signature being used.
+9. A class exists for a DrumGenerator, which will do what it says - generate a drum track.
+Highly configurable, the DrumGenerator allows you to specify a set of sequences to be generated and a set of instrument properties.
+The result can range from dreamy & spacey to manic metal jazz...

 ## To use